-An application will be made to European Board for Accreditation in Pneumology (EBAP) for CME accreditation of this event.
-The number of credits that you will receive corresponds to the completion of the online modules and your attendance during the course.
+This course has been granted 11 CME credits by the European Accreditation Council for Continuing Medical Education (EACCME).
+The number of credits that you will receive corresponds to your attendance during the course.
 Please note that you need to sign the register of attendance each day to ensure that you receive the CME credits.

 Pulmonologists, thoracic surgeons, respiratory therapists, respiratory physicians, clinical researchers, radiologists, fellows and residents.

 Previous knowledge and experience of performing ultrasounds is not required for this course.
 The hands-on training will be based on the individual physician’s previous experience prior to the course, beginners as well as more experienced physicians are welcome to attend.

 It is mandatory that participants complete and successfully pass online modules before attending the hands-on course.
 These five online modules cover an introduction, basic principles of ultrasound, focused lung ultrasound, chest sonography and focused cardiac ultrasound.
 Each module includes theoretical content, images, statistics, videos and self-assessment questions to facilitate learning.
 Participants will also be asked to complete a pre-course assessment test at the end of the modules.
 80% correct answers are needed in order to pass the test.
 Please allow between 12-20 hours to complete the online materials.
 For successful completion of the online modules you will receive 20 CME credits from the European Board for Accreditation in Pneumology (EBAP).